hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/gcp.rst

     postgresql://<user-name>:<password>@<public-ip>:<postgres-port>/<db>

-- ``user-name``: If you have a separate database user the user name will be their name.
+- ``user-name``: If you have a separate database user, the user name will be their name.
 If you didn't specify a user, the default user name is ``postgres``.
 - ``password``: If you have a separate database user, use their password.
 Otherwise, use the password that you chose when creating the database.
 - ``public-ip``: The public IP can be optained by clicking on ``Overview`` on the left-side navigation and then scrolling down to ``Connect to this instance``:

-.. thumbnail:: /img/graphql/cloud/existing-db/gcp/gcp-public-ip.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/gcp/public-ip.png
    :alt: Find the public IP for a GCP Postgres database
    :width: 700px